Training

 • All FM-OHS training courses are provided to Facilities Management employees at no charge.

-• Supervisors will be notified of an employee's decline or missed attendance in assigned training sessions.
+• Supervisors will be notified of an employee's missed attendance in assigned training sessions.

-• Declining an assigned training will result in the inability of the employee to perform the work; and if an employee performs work for which they have not been trained or re-certified, they will be subject to disciplinary action..
+• Missing an assigned training will result in the inability of the employee to perform the work; and if an employee performs work for which they have not been trained or re-certified, they will be subject to disciplinary action.

 Pre-requisites & class pairings